 This infographic from The University of Texas MD Anderson Cancer Center provides portion sizes for popular Thanksgiving meal items.

 7. Eat Slow & Listen to Your Body

-Until food gets into the stomach and into the gut your body doesn’t release satiety hormones which feed back into the brain telling us we’re full.
+Until food gets into the stomach and into the gut your body doesn’t release satiety hormones which feedback into the brain telling us we’re full.
 Huffington Post did research to determine how long it takes to feel full.
-According to their research it can take between 5 and 20 minutes to feel full when eating.
+According to their research, it can take between 5 and 20 minutes to feel full when eating.

 Curb overeating by eating slow and listening to your body.
 Put your fork down between bites.
-Engage in conversation to increase time between bites.
+Engage in conversation to increase the time between bites.
 And stop eating when you feel slightly satisfied.
 Focus on your family and friends instead of the food.

 8. Drink Lots of Water

 About 60% of the body is water so it’s important to hydrate with a sufficient amount of water daily.
 But a lot of times on holiday water takes a back burner to coffee, alcohol, and food.
 It’s even more important for anyone trying to lose weight to increase their water intake on holidays.
 Drinking lots of water helps you feel full so you don’t actually stuff yourself full.

 If you are attending Thanksgiving at someone else house where you will have no control over the food served, bring your own healthy Thanksgiving meal.
 Let your host know ahead of time you are trying to lose weight and are bringing a healthy meal that will help you continue to lose weight on Thanksgiving.